Admission (album)

-Admission is the fifth and final studio album by American metal band Torche, released on July 12, 2019, through Relapse Records.
+Admission is the fifth studio album by American metal band Torche, released on July 12, 2019, through Relapse Records.
 This is the band's first material since their previous album Restarter, released in 2015.
 The album was produced, engineered and mixed by longtime bassist Jonathan Nuñez and is the first to feature Eric Hernandez on bass guitar after former guitarist Andrew Elstner's departure in November 2016.
 Admission was well received by music critics and scored 80/100 on Metacritic.

 Lineup changes

 After returning from a tour in November 2016 Andrew Elstner was asked to leave the band, possibly due to "differences of opinions" he noted in a May 2018 interview with Outlaws of the Sun's Steve Howe. "...to clarify 'leaving' was not my choice.
 Was a surprise for sure, but hindsight... it makes more sense man.
 Shame on me for forgetting how potentially tenuous my position was in the band and not making sure, as much as possible, that everything was cool.
 But ultimately no hard feelings man".

 Instead of searching for a new guitarist at the beginning of 2017, the band opted instead to find a new bass guitarist with longtime bassist Nuñez taking over guitar duties in the void left after Elstner's departure.
 Given that this was almost new territory for the recently appointed guitarist, Nuñez had the following to say in an interview with Dan Almasy of Miami New Times "Switching to guitar was almost like starting over, and there’s a lot that went into getting a sound that I was happy with and finding instruments that I was comfortable on having played bass in the band for all but these last couple years.
 It was still a little strange, a little alien at first, but now it’s feeling great."
-Nuñez had 9 days to practice playing the instrument between finishing their European tour and starting a full U.S. tour.
+Nuñez had 9 days to practice playing the instrument before finishing their European tour and starting a full U.S. tour.

 In early 2017 the band revealed that they had recruited Eric Hernandez of Miami noise rock band Wrong as their new bassist.
 Hernandez had drummed for the band previously while filling in for current drummer Rick Smith who had been experiencing some health issues.